KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - Disk/README.md

 Replace [Drive Letter] with the actual drive letter of the Windows installation ISO.
 <hr>
 <b>That's it.
 Now we have "installed" Windows PE on disk.
-Just Wait and watch "Pres any key to boot from CD or DVD....". </b>
+Just Wait and watch "Press any key to boot from CD or DVD....". </b>
 <hr>

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/Custom%20Windows%20demo1%20-%20Disk/step%202%20-%20try%20to%20run%20some%20apps.png?raw=true)